fnfontana/listapps/README.md

 This means that you can use this script for free, but you can't sell it without mention the author copyrights.

-Furthermore, if you modify it, you must share the modifications under the same license
+Furthermore, if you modify it, you must share the modifications under the same license.

 In other words: You can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.